pyani-plus/pyani-plus/CONTRIBUTING.md

 ## Repository branches

 The `pyani-plus` package is maintained on [GitHub](https://github.com/pyani-plus/pyani-plus).
 The current development version is always maintained under the `main` branch.
-In addition, we keep the following "live" branches for convenience:

-- `github_administration`: intended for development/modification of GitHub-related files (e.g. GitHub Actions, templates, etc.)
-- `dev_administration`: intended for development/modification of developer-related activities (e.g. configuration of linters, testing, etc.)

 We also develop in dynamic branches, which may be created/destroyed over time.
 For instance, if working on issue #49, we would manage this on a branch named `issue_49` and supporting scratch work should take place in the subdirectory `issue_49`.
 Note that all subdirectories beginning `issue_*` are ignored by a rule in `.gitignore`.